DigitalShoestringSolutions/sm_SensingDC/README.md

 This structure is designed to be minimal and flexible.
 The use case must supply a `main.py` into `config/`.
-The use case must also supply a `requirements.txt` into `config/`.
+The use case may also supply a `requirements.txt` into `config/`.

 <ul>

   If using [the Assembler](https://github.com/DigitalShoestringSolutions/ShoestringAssembler), this can be inserted via `UserConfig/Sensing/main.py` and `UserConfig/Sensing/requirements.txt`.
 See [the Starter Solution Template](https://github.com/DigitalShoestringSolutions/starter-solution-template/tree/feature/assembler) for more detail.
 </ul>

 `requirements.txt` will be passed to `pip` to install PyPi packages into the sensing docker container.
-Even if none are required, a blank requirements file must still be provided.
+If none are required, the requirements file can be omitted.

 Although `main.py` runs as code, it can be short and serves as the config file.
 Some deployments can run with as little as 6 simple lines of code here - half of which are `import time`, `while True:` and `time.sleep(1)`.